 A proximal pressure sensor to monitor proximal airway pressure can be attached to the Comprehensive model of AVEA.
-On the Comprehensive AVEA the connector is labeled as Aux as shown in figure 2.17.
+On the Comprehensive AVEA the connector is labeled as Aux as shown in Figure 2-23 and is circled in purple.

 When active, this feature will display & alarm to proximal airway pressures.